GranbyConsulting/c31-samples/tagwrite/readme.txt

 batch file can be used to do this automatically, which is nice when you're debugging the source code.
 Note that the database network configuration may need to be changed!

+PS: The answer.htm file contains the answer to the exercise for the reader referenced in the default.htm file.
+You could even you further and create AJAX updates of the displayed data using a similar mechanism...